 She brings attention to her bones, the parts of herself which are physically the strongest.
 She weakens them and romanticizes them.
-If she was dead and her bones were let go in the earth, they would float adrift like oars that were dropped from the side of a boat.
+If she was dead and her bones were let go into the earth, they would float adrift like oars that were dropped from the side of a boat.

-She has imagined herself buried and her bones drifting freely in the earth.
+She has imagined herself buried and her bones drifting freely into the earth.
 They do not stay contained to the place in which she would be buried.
 This statement is not finished but continues into the second stanza without ending.

 In stanza two she continues her statement, now adding, if she were to be drowned.
 In this case, her skull is on the bottom of the ocean, acting as a conch shell.
 She is imagining this different scenario of a death at sea, where her skull has become part of the surroundings.
 It acts as